 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
 We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights and, yep, we’ll feed you again as part of our farewell to Australia.

-As a participant on the Semester in Sydney – University of Sydney program, you’ll live in modern, student apartments located centrally in the city.
+As a participant on the Semester in Sydney – University of Sydney program, you’ll live in modern, student shared studio apartments located centrally in the city.
 There are a few locations in which you might live (all part of the same ownership group) with none being further than a 25 minute walk to campus.
-CISabroad students can choose between shared and single rooms.
+All CIS Abroad students are automatically placed into the shared studio apartments.
+If you would like a single please inquire with your program enrollment coordinator.

 - Fully furnished with study desk, wardrobe (closet) and wireless internet

-- Shared kitchen area complete with refrigerator and oven
+- Complete kitchen in your studio complete with refrigerator and oven

 The apartment complex facilities are modern and feature wireless internet throughout the building, 24/7 staffing, secure building access (after hours), on-site gym, communal lounge areas with TVs, and even an outdoor barbecue area.